futex

 a command that specifies the operation to be performed,

-bit-wise ORed with zero or more options that
+bitwise ORed with zero or more options that

-modify the behaviour of the operation.
+modify the behavior of the operation.

 The options that may be included in